TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 **Possible tool types**

-Tools that I would like to include, but may not make it
+Tools that I would like to include, but may not make it before the first beta

 * Bows/crossbows
 * Shield